Sergap (TV program)

 Sergap is a criminal news program that aired on RCTI and rerun on iNews in Indonesia.
 This criminal news program was launched on 2 October 2001 and broadcasts criminal news that happens every day.

 History

-At the beginning, Sergap RCTI was broadcast twice a week (every Tuesday and Thursday) at 11.00-11.30 WIB.
+At the beginning, Sergap RCTI was broadcast twice a week Everyday at 11.00-11.30 WIB.
 In 2003 Sergap Siang RCTI increased the broadcast frequency to seven times a week while moving broadcast time from 12.30 to 13.00 WIB after the RCTI Bulletin Siang program.
-On 6 June 2005, due to RCTI's Nuansa Pagi program airing every Monday-Saturday at 05.00 to 06.30 WIB, RCTI introduced the Sergap Pagi program which aired from 06.30 to 07.00 WIB. with different segments with the RCTI Afternoon Pass with the entry of the Halte Sergap segment.
+On 6 June 2005, due to RCTI's Nuansa Pagi program airing Everyday at 05.00 to 06.30 WIB, RCTI introduced the Sergap Pagi program which aired from 06.30 to 07.00 WIB. with different segments with the RCTI Afternoon Pass with the entry of the Halte Sergap segment.
 Sergap Pagi RCTI was stopped on 31 July 2007 due to poor ratings.
-On 18 February 2011, the Sergap Siang RCTI officially ended and was replaced by Seputar Peristiwa.
-On 22 October 2018, Sergap aired again on RCTI after Seputar iNews Pagi.
+On 31 December 2017, the Sergap Siang RCTI officially ended and was replaced by Seputar Peristiwa.
+On 1 January 2018, Sergap aired again on RCTI after Seputar iNews Pagi.